Chymyst/chymyst-core/docs/chymyst02.md

 The chemistry implemented here is a "counter" that prints its current value and increments it, whenever `q()` is emitted.

-The result of defining this chemistry within the scope of a block is to create a new molecule emitter `a`.
+The result of defining this chemistry within the scope of a block is to declare a new molecule emitter `a` as a top-level value in the outer scope.

-The emitters `c` and `q` are invisible outside that scope; however, the emitter `q` is returned as the result value of the block, and so the emitter `q` is now accessible as the value of `a`.
+The emitters `c` and `q` with their chemistry are also declared and active, but invisible outside the scope of their block.
+Only the emitter `q` is returned as the result value of the block, and so the emitter `q` is now accessible as the value of `a` in the outer scope.

-This trick gives us the ability to hide some emitters and in this way to encapsulate and protect the chemistry from tampering.
+This trick gives us the ability to hide some emitters and in this way to encapsulate their chemistry, making it safe to use by outside code.
-The correct function of the chemistry depends on having a single copy of `c()`.
+In this example, the correct function of the counter depends on having a _single_ copy of `c()` in the soup.
+If the user were to emit (by mistake) several copies of `c()`, the incrementing functionality would become unpredictable since the user has no control over which copy of `c()` will be consumed by the reaction `c + q ⇒ ...`.

+Encapsulating the chemistry in a block scope prohibits this error from happening.
 Indeed, the inner scope emits exactly one copy of `c(0)`.
 In the outer scope, the code has access to the `a` emitter and can emit molecules `a()` at will, but cannot emit any new copies of `c()`.
 Thus it is guaranteed that the encapsulated reactions involving `c()` will run correctly.